surajK610/surajk610.github.io/_projects/are-ppoed-models-hackable.md

 The alignment worked!
 But *how* did it work?

-## The Shocking Discovery: PPO Doesn't Remove Negative Weights
+## PPO Doesn't Remove Negative Weights

 Here's where our investigation revealed something surprising about how PPO actually works: